BlankParenthesis/PxlsNetworking/extensions/chat.md

 ## /chat/rooms
 ### GET
 Information on all chatrooms.
-Returns an array of Chatroom objects.
+Returns a Paginated List of Chatroom objects.
 #### Errors
 | Response Code | Cause                                                       |
 |---------------|-------------------------------------------------------------|